AshBT/distributed-frontera/docs/source/topics/maintenance/settings.rst

 Default: ``False``

-Whatever content needs to be stored in the backend.
+Whether content should be sent over the message bus and stored in the backend.
 A serious performance killer.

 .. setting:: SPIDER_LOG_PARTITIONS